NjadG99/holaa/README.md

 ---

-## 🔧 Development Notes

-### Network Issues
-If you encounter network connectivity issues on physical devices, ensure your internet connection is stable and try switching between WiFi and mobile data.

 ### Platform Support
 - ✅ **Android** - Full functionality with YouTube integration
 - ✅ **iOS** - Complete feature set (requires Mac for development)
 - ✅ **Web** - UI development and testing (limited YouTube API access due to CORS)

-### Performance Tips
-- Use Android emulator for full YouTube Music integration during development
-- Test on physical devices for optimal performance evaluation
-- Web version is perfect for showcasing UI/UX and animations

 ---